-6.0 Promotion and Tenure Committees
+5) Promotion and Tenure Committees

-- 6.1 The Tenure committee comprises all tenured members of the department with the department chair serving as its chair.
+- a.
+The Tenure committee comprises all tenured members of the department with the department chair serving as its chair.
 It makes recommendations to the chair concerning the tenure of tenure track department members.
 The Promotion committee comprises all full professors in the department with the department chair serving as its chair.
 It makes recommendations to the department chair concerning promotions for tenured or tenure track faculty.
-These recommendations are forwarded by the department chair to the Humanities Area Promotion and Tenure Committee. - 6.2 The responsibilities of the Promotion and Tenure committees include the review of the candidates' binders for promotion and tenure and recommendation to the dean regarding a candidate's retention, tenure, promotion, or termination. - 6.3 The Promotion and Tenure committees will select one of their members to serve as the department representative on the humanities divisional promotion and tenure committee.
-It has been customary for this person to be the Department Chair. - 6.4 The Promotion and Tenure Committees (as in section 6.1) will vote on the promotions of specialized faculty.
-Further specifics on the promotion of specialized faculty may be found in Appendix E. - 6.5 Further specifics regarding the Criteria and Procedures for Promotion and Tenure and Information Regarding Promotion and Tenure may be found in Appendix A. - 6.6 Specialized faculty members have separate standards for promotion which are detailed in Appendix E of the department bylaws. - 7.0 Annual Review of Faculty in 2nd and 4th year or 3rd year: 2nd and 4th Year or 3rd Year Promotion and Tenure Committee Review shall be undertaken by a sub-committee of the combined Promotion and Tenure Committees.
+These recommendations are forwarded by the department chair to the Humanities Area Promotion and Tenure Committee. - b.
+The responsibilities of the Promotion and Tenure committees include the review of the candidates' binders for promotion and tenure and recommendation to the dean regarding a candidate's retention, tenure, promotion, or termination. - c.
+The Promotion and Tenure committees will select one of their members to serve as the department representative on the humanities divisional promotion and tenure committee.
+It has been customary for this person to be the Department Chair. - d.
+The Promotion and Tenure Committees (as in section III.C.5.a) will vote on the promotions of specialized faculty.
+Further specifics on the promotion of specialized faculty may be found in Appendix E. - e.
+Further specifics regarding the Criteria and Procedures for Promotion and Tenure and Information Regarding Promotion and Tenure may be found in Appendix A. - f.
+Specialized faculty members have separate standards for promotion which are detailed in Appendix E of the department bylaws.

+6) 3rd Year Promotion and Tenure Committee Review

-- 7.1 The annual evaluation of faculty in the 2nd and 4th year or 3rd year will be undertaken by the chair after receiving the report from the Promotion and Tenure Committee. - 7.2 The responsibilities of the Promotion and Tenure Committee for 2nd and 4th year or 3rd year review include review of the candidate by the procedures and standards set forth in the Department of History Guidelines for The Review of Faculty in the Second and Fourth Years (see Appendix C).
+- a.
+The 3rd Year Promotion and Tenure Committee Review shall be undertaken by a sub-committee of the combined Promotion and Tenure Committees. - b.
+The annual evaluation of faculty in the 3rd year will be undertaken by the chair after receiving the report from the Promotion and Tenure sub-committee.

+c.
+The responsibilities of the Promotion and Tenure Committee for 3rd year review include review of the candidate by the procedures and standards set forth in the Department of History Guidelines for The Review of Faculty in the Third Year (see Appendix C).